KQQL: HD2

 On April 25, 2006, Clear Channel Communications announced that KQQL's HD2 subchannel would carry a format focusing on hit music from the 1980s.
-The HD2 station, called Kool 1-0-80s, showcased every song to ever hit the Top 40 in the 1980s.
+The HD2 station, called "Kool 1-0-80s", showcased every song to hit the Top 40 in the 1980s.

-During summer 2011, the HD2 subchannel changed its programming to a simulcast of AM all-sports sister station KFXN.
+During the summer of 2011, the HD2 subchannel changed its programming to a simulcast of AM all-sports sister station KFXN.
 On September 8, 2011, the "Score" sports format began airing exclusively on KQQL-HD2.
 The Score's former signal on 690 AM flipped to ethnic programming, mainly serving the Hmong community.

-In August 2012, the HD2 subchannel was changed back to "Kool 1-0-80s," now using iHeartRadio's "My 80s" service, with many of the same 1980s hits format it had before.
+In August 2012, the HD2 subchannel was changed back to "Kool 1-0-80s", now using iHeartRadio's "My 80s" service, with many of the same 1980s hits format it had before.

-On May 23, 2014, KQQL-HD2 flipped to urban adult contemporary, and began simulcasting on FM translator W227BF (93.3 MHz), licensed to Shoreview, Minnesota.
+On May 23, 2014, KQQL-HD2 flipped to urban adult contemporary and began simulcasting on FM translator W227BF (93.3 MHz), licensed to Shoreview, Minnesota.
 Soon after, it started stunting with several types of music, changing every few days.

 On June 13, 2014, KQQL-HD2 changed to an alternative rock format, branded as "ALT 93.3".

 On June 29, 2020, 15 iHeart stations in markets with large African-American populations, including W227BF/KQQL-HD2, began stunting with African-American speeches, interspersed with messages such as "Our Voices Will Be Heard" and "Our side of the story is about to be told," with a new format slated to launch on June 30.
 On June 30, it was made official that W227BF/KQQL-HD2 would be a charter affiliate of iHeart's new Black Information Network, which is an all-news format specifically geared toward African-American listeners.

 HD3

-Around the same time, KQQL's Kool 1-0-80s format moved to KQQL's HD3 channel, feeding FM translator W244CS at 96.7 MHz, licensed to Calhoun Beach.
+Around the same time, KQQL's "Kool 1-0-80s" format moved to KQQL's HD3 channel, feeding FM translator W244CS at 96.7 MHz, licensed to Calhoun Beach.
 The translator serves the Southeast metro area of the Twin Cities.
-On June 12, 2015, KQQL-HD3 and W244CS changed to an LGBTQ-centric dance/EDM format from iHeartRadio, branded as "96.7 Pride Radio."
+On June 12, 2015, KQQL-HD3 and W244CS changed to an LGBTQ-centric dance/EDM format from iHeartRadio, branded as "96.7 Pride Radio".

-On August 27, 2018, KQQL-HD3 and K244FE dropped the Pride Radio format and flipped to all-sports as "KFAN Plus."
+On August 27, 2018, KQQL-HD3 and K244FE dropped the Pride Radio format and flipped to all-sports as "KFAN Plus".
 Pride Radio now is heard on the HD2 subchannel of co-owned KDWB-FM.

+HD4

+In July 2023, KQQL activated its HD4 sub-channel, simulcasting the K-Love network relayed on translators K260BA (99.9 FM) and K288GR (105.5 FM) due to ongoing tower maintenance at its primary station, KTCZ-HD2.

+As of August 31, 2023, K288GR and K260BA have switched their relay back to KTCZ-HD2, as tower maintenance has been completed.